meadm/general/README.md

 # utilities
-General general scripts for bioinformatics and parsing
+General scripts for bioinformatics and parsing